createlineageos1/hexrail/README.md

 # Hexroid
 Hexroid is a emulated CLI-based OS.
 It is NOT completely open-source: Hexrail apps are closed-source.
-The apps are source available, but we DON'T allow to users edit Hexrail apps and publish it.
+The apps are source available, but we DON'T allow to users edit stock Hexrail apps and publish it.
 Hexrail is replaced by Hexroid, but its based on Hexrail system.

 # Required modules and apps to run Hexroid